 - TiVo Stream 4K: For those of you not committed to cord-cutting, the Stream 4K is a winner.
 It packs great Sling TV integration, even if the UI seems to have a split personality.

-- Xiaomi Mi Box S: The Mi Box S keeps the same simplified remote as the Mi TV Stick, but it adds better streaming quality to the mix.
+- Xiaomi Mi Box S: The Mi Box S keeps the same simplified remote as the Mi TV Stick, adding better streaming quality to the mix.
 You’ll run into a few of the same shortcomings, but it’s the best Xiaomi device around.

 Google Chromecast with Google TV: The best general streaming device

-When we refer to Google TV, we’re talking about Google’s new skin that is currently exclusive to this device.
+When we refer to Google TV, we’re talking about Google’s new UI skin.
 Under the hood, the Chromecast with Google TV is still working with Android TV, and it offers all of the streaming platforms you could ask for.
 It even comes with Google’s first-ever Chromecast remote right there in the box.
-Unfortunately, the remote’s volume and input controls don’t always work with some TVs, so you may need to hold onto two remotes at once.
+Unfortunately, the remote’s volume and input controls don’t always work with some TVs, so you may need to hold onto two remotes simultaneously.

 - Comes with Google’s first remote